Modeling racial/ethnic differences in COVID-19 incidence with covariates subject to non-random missingness: Discussion

 \section{Discussion}

-Non-random missingness of categorical covariate data is a critical challenge for the analysis of public heath data, particularly during a rapidly-evolving situation like the COVID-19 pandemic.
-Multiple imputation methods, which have been adopted broadly in the analysis of survey data in which the assumption of ignorability is typically reasonable \citep{audigier2018multiple}, may not be appropriate for the analysis of public health surveillance data in which the possibility of not missing at random (NMAR) observations is greater.
+Non-random missingness of race/ethnicity covariate data is a critical challenge for the analysis of public heath data during the COVID-19 pandemic.
+Multiple imputation methods, which have been adopted broadly in the analysis of survey data in which the assumption of ignorability is typically reasonable \citep{audigier2018multiple}, may not be appropriate for the analysis of missing race/ethnicity covariates in public health surveillance data in which the possibility of not-missing-at-random (NMAR) missingness is greater.

 In order to meet the needs of public health researchers to model disease data that are missing important covariates, we developed a method to jointly model the missingness process along with the disease process.
-Most importantly, the model allows for data to be NMAR, so our method is applicable to missingness processes can be that could plausibly be NMAR, like that of missing race data.
+Most importantly, the model can learn the extent to which the missingness process is NMAR, so our method is broadly applicable to scenarios where missingness could plausibly be NMAR, like that of missing race data.

-We use a selection model formulation that combines a Poisson sampling model for the counts of disease by stratum and a conditional binomial sampling model for cases with completely observed categorical covariates with a probability of success parameter that depends on the value of the categorical covariate.
+We use a selection model formulation that combines a Poisson sampling model for the counts of disease by stratum and a conditional binomial sampling model for cases with completely observed race/ethnicity with a probability of success parameter that depends on the race/ethnicity category.
 Through the incorporation of known population counts from census data, the model parameters can be identified.
 The model can be extended to incorporate a log-linear model for incidence, a logistic model for missingness, and a hierarchy to allow for geographic heterogeneity in local parameters.

 Our use case is focused on missing race data in COVID-19 cases in Wayne County, Michigan from March 2020 through June 2020, which we suspect may have been NMAR.
 Wayne county saw the largest share of PCR-confirmed COVID-19 cases in the first wave of the pandemic, and also had a large share of cases that were missing race data, so it makes for an appropriate test bed for our method.